DanieleFi/ADMThirdHomework/README.md

 To do list:
   * Should we remove (non-english words)
-  * OUR SCORE, rating/#of bedrooms/price with heap data structure python to maintain top k documents in  a query
+  * OUR SCORE, rating/#of bedrooms/price with heap data structure python to maintain top k documents in  a query !!!!!* Return in output *k* documents, or all the documents with non-zero similarity with the query when the results are less than _k_.
+You __must__ use a heap data structure (you can use Python libraries) for maintaining the *top-k* documents.

 The user will give a text query, we will first get the query relatex documents with the search engine of Step 3.1 (?)